 San Jacinto River—The San Jacinto River supplies Lake Houston with water while maintaining its status as a vital water resource for the local area.

-Houston gets 85% of its water from surface water reserves, but the remaining 15% comes from groundwater sources primarily located in aquifers.
+Houston receives 85% of its water from surface water, with the remaining 15% from groundwater, primarily from aquifers.
 The primary aquifer, the Chicot Aquifer, provides additional water for times of high demand.

 The Evangeline Aquifer and the Jasper Aquifer form part of the extensive Gulf Coast Aquifer System.